Klipper Adaptive Meshing & Purging

 You can also edit some settings in KAMP_Settings.cfg file located in Helper-Script/KAMP folder.

-• The following variables are for adjusting Smart Park settings, which will park the printhead near the print area:
+The following variables are for adjusting Smart Park settings, which will park the printhead near the print area: - variable_smart_park_height: This is the height (in millimeters) at which your print head will be positioned when thewhen calling the _SMART_PARKmacro.
+By default, this value is10.

 Use